angelineolapa/New_Exporter_Success/README.md

   - Open the WebApp folder in a terminal.
   - Build the docker container: `docker build -t exporter-success . `.
   - Run it: `docker run -it -p 9696:9696 exporter-success:latest`.
-  Please note that this WebApp is served using unicorn so it will not work in Windows-based environments.
+  Please note that this WebApp is served using gunicorn so it will not work in Windows-based environments.

 The training script can also be run to train the model and create the model.bin file:
 - Open the WebApp folder in a terminal.